 The English word "red" appears 53 times in 52 King James Bible verses.
 It is written the most in the book of Exodus (11) followed by Numbers and the Psalms (6 times each).
 6 out of it 53 Biblical appearances occur in the New Testament.

-There are several Hebrew Old Testament words translated as this color.
-The most frequently used words are adom (Strong's Concordance #H122), which is the color's name, chakliyl (#H2447), which literally means 'dark' or a person stimulated by wine, suph (#H5488 and #H5489), which means 'a reed' and is used to refer to the Red Sea, and adam (#H119), which means to show blood or something that is reddish.
+There are several Hebrew Old Testament words that are translated as red.
+The most frequently used words are adom (Strong's Concordance #H122), which is the color's name, chakliyl (#H2447), which literally is "dark" or a person stimulated by wine, suph (#H5488 and #H5489), which is "a reed" and is used to refer to the Red Sea, and adam (#H119), which means to show blood.

 God commanded ancient Israel to use the ashes of a red heifer for the ceremonial cleansing of the tabernacle in the wilderness (Number 19:3 - 6).
 The New Testament seems to indicate that some sort of altar or temple (with sacrifices?) in Jerusalem will exist in the End Time before the return of Christ (Mark 13:14, Matthew 24:15, 2Thessalonians 2:3 - 4).

 The appearance of the great red dragon of Revelation 12, representing the power of Satan and his steadfastness to bring bloodshed and death to all, signals the beginning of the worst time any human will experience (Matthew 24:21).

 The Red Sea is a body of water that lies between the African continent (modern Egypt, Sudan, Eritrea, and Djibouti) and the Arabian Peninsula (Saudi Arabia and Yemen).
-It length is 1,400 miles by a maximum width of about 220 miles, and is the most northern sea on the planet that is tropical.
+Its length is about 1,400 miles, with a maximum width of about 220 miles, and is the most northern sea on the planet that is tropical.
 It is unusual in that no rivers flow into it.